Below is a list of frequently asked questions:

 The regulations differ from country to country and are beyond the scope of this website.
-The Caravan Club and DVLA websites have useful information on driving abroad.
+The Caravan Club and gov.uk websites hold useful information on driving abroad.

 Most major manufacturers offer light-weight caravans that provide the perfect mobile base for touring holidays.
 The 85% guide match is generally recommended for beginners i.e. restricting the laden weight of the caravan to 85% of the towcar's kerbweight.

 Most of the major manufacturers have been using modern technology to make models lighter.
 There are folding and slimline caravans such as those made by Gobur Caravans that can be towed by smaller cars.